Sylvexia/personal_research/9-23 Personal Research.md

+# Summary

+- A lot of Posit implementation rely on keeping negative raw data as two's complement, and do another 2's complement back when doing arithmetic.

 # Posit

 - For Universal library.
 The color print has extra 2's complement only at the fraction part, in posit terminal tool, which cause it deviate from the posit standard.
 - If it's negative, the whole raw bit would be real 2's complement.
 When `decode()` that for posit arithmetic, it would `extract_fields()` and extract the sign, exponent, fraction.
-The negative would do another 2's complement back to it should be. (what the fuck?)
+The negative would do another 2's complement back to it should be.
+- A lot of increase implementation does not consider when carry over the exponential.
+This also happened in rounding when convert from the floating point to the posit.

 ```cpp
 int main() {